kamalm96/face-id/README.md

 The system operates in two main phases:

 ### 1. Enrollment (`enroll_faces.py`)
 - **Input**: A `known_faces/` directory containing subdirectories for each known person, with several images per person.
-Basically create a directory under known_faces, give it your name, or whoever's face you're trying to ID, then insert between 5-10 images of that person, then run ```python enroll_faces.py``` to create the embedding of the face.
+Basically create a directory under `known_faces/`, give it your name, or whoever's face you're trying to ID, then insert between 5-10 images of that person, then run ```python enroll_faces.py``` to create the embedding of the face.
-- Another method if you do not have a webcam would be to run ```python recognize_face.py --image_path /path/to/your_test_photo.jpg```.
 - **Face Detection**: Uses [MTCNN (Multi-task Cascaded Convolutional Networks)](https://arxiv.org/abs/1604.02878) to detect and crop faces.
 - **Face Embedding**: Generates embeddings using a [FaceNet-like (InceptionResnetV1)](https://arxiv.org/abs/1503.03832) model pre-trained on the VGGFace2 dataset.
 - **Averaging & Storage**: Embeddings are averaged per person and saved in `known_embeddings.pt`.